 Director, President and Founder of Speech Therapy Cambodia, Betsy and the Board of Directors operate this California nonprofit to benefit Cambodia.
-Ms. Chafcouloff has twelve years of experience treating adult and geriatric patients in SNFs, hospital outpatient, and home care, and is now retired.
-She volunteers in Cambodia five months a year.
+Ms. Chafcouloff has twelve years of experience treating adult and geriatric patients in skilled nursing facilities, hospital outpatient, and home care.
+She has been coming to Cambodia since 2013.

 Alice E. Smith, PhD, CCC-SLP

 Chair of the Speech Council for Operation Smile International, Alice has provided Speech Therapy Services in Cambodia since 2002.
-Seventeen years ago, Dr. Smith adopted two Cambodian children with cleft/ lip palate, who are now thriving high school students.
+Nineteen years ago, Dr. Smith adopted two Cambodian children with cleft/ lip palate, who are now thriving college students.
 Long a mentor for our organization, Dr. Smith remains our principal advisor, and serves on the board of directors of Speech Therapy Cambodia.

 Laura Thornton, MS, CCC-SLP

 Laura is one of our two pioneer clinical volunteers.
-She has made four trips to Cambodia since January 2014.
-Laura received her degree from Northeastern University, and has worked with the adult and geriatric population in California SNFs for six years.
+She has made four trips to Cambodia.
+Laura received her degree from Northeastern University, and has worked with the adult and geriatric population in California skilled nursing facilities for eight years.
 She also works in the California public schools with the deaf and hard of hearing.

 Susan E. Langmore, PhD, CCC-SLP, BCS-S

-Susan is Professor of Otolaryngology and Clinical Professor of Speech Language Hearing Science at Boston University.
+Susan is Professor Emeritus of Otolaryngology and Clinical Professor Emeritus of Speech Language Hearing Science at Boston University.
 A clinician and major researcher for more than 30 years, she is best known as the developer of the FEES procedure for patients with oropharyngeal dysphagia.
-Dr. Langmore conducted a FEES training for Cambodian medical professionals in January, 2016 and will do so again in January 2017.
+Dr. Langmore conducted FEES trainings for Cambodian medical professionals in 2016, 2017, 2018, and 2019.

 Janet Papenfuss, MS, CCC-SLP

-Janet has been Supervisor of Speech Pathology, Mayo Clinic Health System, Franciscan Healthcare, for 24 years.
+Janet has been Supervisor of Speech Pathology, Mayo Clinic Health System, Franciscan Healthcare, for 28 years.
 She has worked with both pediatric and adult neurogenic patients throughout her career.
 In 2013, Janet provided speech and swallowing services for one month in Haiti.
-Janet volunteered for us in Cambodia for the month of January, 2016, and will be back!
+Janet volunteered for STC in Cambodia in 2016.

 Lisa Abbott Moore